 Bringing your reusable water bottle with you when you’re traveling is a great way to reduce waste on the go and to travel in an eco-friendly way.

-It means that if you put a hot drink in it, it will stay hot for hours which is super practical in the winter.
+It means that if you put a hot drink in it, it will stay hot for hours, which is super practical in the winter.

 Another great thing is that, in the summer, your cold water will stay cool for a while, even if it sits in the sun.

 Of course, getting a reusable bottle is an upfront investment.

 It is also possible to get a filtration system if you want to make sure the water you are drinking is safe and clean.

-5 – Bring your reusable cutlery set with you
+5. Bring your reusable cutlery set with you

-I suggest that you wrap it up into a reusable cloth for it to stay clean.
+I suggest that you wrap it up in a reusable cloth for it to stay clean.

 I understand why because it is lighter in your bag, but you don’t absolutely need it.

 For instance, I used to bring my own silverware when I used to eat lunch at work.

 By doing so, you will save a ton of money from not having to constantly purchase plastic ware.

 These 5 tips are easy ways you can reduce your waste today!

-A lot of waste would be avoided which is what we need given the state of the planet.
+A lot of waste would be avoided, which is what we need given the state of the planet.

-On top of that, these alternatives will make you save a ton of money in the long run.
-And everyone likes to save money, right?
+On top of that, these alternatives will make you save a ton of money in the long run!

 Please let us know in the comments.